 To complete the Master's Degree in Biomedical Forensic Sciences each student must complete a program of research, the results of which will be incorporated into a thesis of publishable quality.
-In addition, each student is required to present the results of their research orally to the faculty and student body.
+In addition, each student is required to present the results of their research orally to their research committee, the faculty and other student attendees.
 The thesis presentations will be scheduled toward the end of the semester in which the student plans to graduate (typically during the week leading up to the thesis due date) and will be part of the overall thesis evaluation.

-Research Committee
++ Research Committee